Through our interactive benchmarking tool, important facts and figures of our national companies can be analysed and compared.

 We want to make it easier for people with disabilities to have access to the knowledge and information society.
-To that end, we offer services specially tailored to them.
+To that end, we offer them specially tailored services.
 Our national companies also strive to provide barrier-free access to their services.
 Further information is available in the respective country profiles.

 Digital assistant for accessibility

-The nora Notruf App (nora emergency-call app), which has been available since 2021, is a digital assistant with one-tap emergency calling functionality.
+The nora Notruf App (nora emergency-call app), available in Germany since 2021, is a digital assistant which can determine the user’s precise location and trigger emergency calls at a tap.
 It is a boon for people who have speech or hearing impediments that make it difficult or impossible to make phone calls the usual way.
-The app is especially attractive by virtue of its versatility.
-In addition to simply alerting first responders (police, fire department or paramedics), the user can also tap to identify the type of emergency involved, such as a crime in progress, accident, fire, severe illness, flooding, person in distress, or animal in distress.
+The app, which Deutsche Telekom holds the patent for, is especially attractive by virtue of its versatility.
+In addition to simply alerting first responders (police, fire department, or paramedics), the user can also tap to identify the type of emergency involved, such as a crime in progress, accident, fire, severe illness, flooding, person in distress, or animal in distress.
 While people with speech or hearing impediments can report emergencies by using the Tess Relay services or sending an emergency fax, those options can wind up wasting valuable time.